 Posts Permalink Structure for SEO

 It is recommended by Yoast SEO to use the category and the post name slug in the URL for the perfect WordPress SEO permalink structure.
 This can be accomplished by editing the permalinks in the WordPress admin area.
-There are a number of tags available to use, but for the sake of this tutorial, use the following format:
+There are a number of tags available to use.
+For the sake of this tutorial, use the following format:

-The above settings will output the category name and the post name in the URL for the permalinks and archives:
+The above settings will output the category name and the post name in the permalink.
+The URLs will look like the following:

 WordPress does not offer a simple mechanism or option to rewrite only the posts permalink structure.
-Editing the above Custom Structure to force ‘/blog/%postname%’ is an incomplete solution.
+Editing the above Custom Structure field to force “/blog/%postname%” is an incomplete solution.

 Replace Category Names with /blog/ in Posts Permalink Structure

-Paste the following code example into the theme or child theme functions.php file:
+Paste the following code snippet into the functions.php file of your active parent theme or child theme.

 Use the Rewrite Rules Inspector plugin to check that WordPress is correctly using the updated rewrite rules.

-Make sure to flush your rewrite rules, after inserting the above code snippet in the functions.php file, by saving the permalinks a couple times in the WordPress admin area.
+Make sure to flush your rewrite rules after inserting the above code snippet in the functions.php file.
+Save the permalinks a couple of times in the WordPress admin area: